woocommerce/qit-documentation/docs/advanced-usage/advanced-config-handlers.md

 ## Tips and best practices

-- **Keep It Modular:** Break down complex logic into smaller functions within your handler to maintain readability.
+- **Keep it modular:** Break down complex logic into smaller functions within your handler to maintain readability.
-- **Verbose Logging:** Use `$this->output->isVerbose()` or `$this->output->isVeryVerbose()` checks to print debug information.
+- **Verbose logging:** Use `$this->output->isVerbose()` or `$this->output->isVeryVerbose()` checks to print debug information.
 This helps diagnose issues in complex setups.
-- **Secure Credentials:** If you need authentication tokens for private repositories, store them in environment variables rather than code.
+- **Secure credentials:** If you need authentication tokens for private repositories, store them in environment variables rather than code.
-- **Test Incrementally:** Start with a simple scenario and add complexity step by step.
+- **Test incrementally:** Start with a simple scenario and add complexity step by step.
 Validate each new piece of logic before moving on.

 ## Next steps